Baffle (heat transfer): Use of baffles

 In a static mixer, baffles are used to minimize the tangential component of velocity which causes vortex formation, and thus promotes mixing.

 In a chemical reactor, baffles are often attached to the interior walls to promote mixing and thus increase heat transfer and possibly chemical reaction rates.

-In a household stoves like Handölkassetten and similar stoves a baffle is used to prevent the gas from going directly up in the chimney and possibly causing a chimney fire and direct the gas towards the front of the oven before it continues upwards into the chimney.
+In household stoves such as Handölkassetten and similar stoves a baffle is used to prevent the gas from going directly up in the chimney and possibly causing a chimney fire and direct the gas towards the front of the oven before it continues upwards into the chimney.
 In this case the baffle helps increase the efficiency of the stove as more heat leaves the gas before it exits.